datasittersclub/site/site/_build/html/_sources/chapter-2.md

 	<img src="_static/images/katiapic.jpg" alt="Photo of Katia Bowers" />
 </div>

-**Katia Bowers** (University of British Columbia) has wavy-curly light brown hair that’s often out of the way in a bun, brown eyes, and glasses.
-She is an Assistant Professor at the University of British Columbia, and her research focus is on nineteenth-century Russian literature, particularly Dostoevsky.
+**Katia Bowers** (University of British Columbia) has wavy-curly light brown hair, brown eyes, and glasses.
+She is an Associate Professor at the University of British Columbia, and her research focus is on nineteenth-century Russian literature, particularly Dostoevsky.
 She’s interested in questions about genre, narrative, and authorship.
 Katia most readily identifies as a kind of Mary Anne-Stacey hybrid.
 Like Mary Anne, she is quiet and shy, likes genre fiction and classical music, prefers listening to others to speaking herself, and didn’t own jeans until she was 12, but like Stacey she feels most comfortable in an urban setting.

 <div style="float: left; margin-right: 5px;margin-top: 0px;">
 	<img src="_static/images/mariapic.jpeg" alt="Photo of Maria Sachiko Cecire" />